Niki Vincent

-Nicola Caroline Vincent is an English-born Australian government officer.
+Nicola Caroline Vincent is an English-born Australian public servant.
 She is the inaugural Public Sector Gender Equality Commissioner for Victoria, Australia.
 Prior to this, Vincent was the Commissioner for Equal Opportunity in South Australia (SA) from May 2016 to September 2020.

 Early life, family, and education

 Vincent was born in Richmond, England, and at age 11 migrated to Adelaide, Australia.
 She left home at the age of 15 and completed her studies living in share houses and supporting herself in part-time jobs.
-At the age of 18 she married and had four children by the time she was 25 years old.
+At the age of 18, she married and had four children by the time she was 25 years old.

 Vincent attended the University of Adelaide from 1989 to 1995 where she majored in psychology and media and communications.
 She was awarded a University Medal for her Honours Degree in Psychology (First Class) in 1995.

 She completed her studies while working in part-time paid employment and single parenting her four children after the breakdown of her first marriage.

 In 2003, Vincent remarried.
 This marriage ended in 2015.

-In 2015, Vincent received a second University Medal and Dean’s Commendation (University of Adelaide) for her PhD research and thesis entitled ‘Evolving consciousness in leaders: Promoting late-stage conventional and post-conventional development’.
+In 2015, Vincent received a second University Medal and Dean's Commendation (University of Adelaide) for her PhD research and thesis entitled Evolving consciousness in leaders: Promoting late-stage conventional and post-conventional development.
 She completed her PhD research and thesis while working as a full-time CEO of the Leaders Institute of South Australia and caring for her eldest daughter during four surgeries for a brain tumour and a life-threatening autoimmune disease.

-In 2016 Vincent became a respite (weekend) foster parent for a 13-year-old girl from Liberia.
+In 2016, Vincent became a respite (weekend) foster parent for a 13-year-old girl from Liberia.
 In 2020, her foster daughter came to live with her full-time and moved with Vincent to Melbourne, Victoria, when she took up the role of Public Sector Gender Equality Commissioner.

-Vincent is also stepmother to her partner Chuck Smeeton’s two young adult children and has ten grandchildren.
+Vincent is also stepmother to her partner Chuck Smeeton's two young adult children and has ten grandchildren.

 Career

 Vincent has held various senior roles in not-for-profit organizations and academic research institutions.
-Vincent has held an adjunct position as an Associate Professor in the University of South Australia’s Business and Law School since 2015.
+Vincent has held an adjunct position as an associate professor in the University of South Australia’s Business and Law School since 2015.
 She was awarded an Australian Leadership Award in 2007 and was a State Finalist (SA) in the Telstra Business Woman of the Year Awards in 2005.